-We may continue to develop reldesemtiv to treat ALS and SMA.
-Under the Astellas FSRA Agreement, Astellas has agreed to pay one-third of the out-of-pocket clinical development costs which may be incurred in connection with Cytokinetics' potential Phase 3 clinical trial of reldesemtiv in ALS up to a maximum contribution by Astellas of \$12 million.
+We continue to develop reldesemtiv to treat ALS and we recently announced that COURAGE-ALS, the Phase 3 clinical trial of reldesemtiv in patients with ALS, is open to enrollment.
+We may also continue to develop reldesemtiv to treat SMA.
+Under the Astellas FSRA Agreement, Astellas has agreed to pay one-third of the out-of-pocket clinical development costs which may be incurred in connection with Cytokinetics' Phase 3 clinical trial, COURAGE-ALS, of reldesemtiv in ALS up to a maximum contribution by Astellas of \$12.0 million.

-Under our strategic alliance with Amgen, Amgen is responsible for the development of omecamtiv mecarbil until the effective termination of the Amgen Agreement (expected May 20, 2021).
+Under our strategic alliance with Amgen, Amgen was responsible for the development of omecamtiv mecarbil until the effective termination of the Amgen Agreement (May 20, 2021).
 Following the effective termination of the Amgen Agreement, we expect to continue the Phase 3 development of omecamtiv mecarbil for the potential treatment of heart failure, at our own cost.
-We expect to continue the development of CK-274 to assess the potential of CK-274 to improve exercise capacity and relieve symptoms in patients with hyperdynamic ventricular contraction due to HCM.
-Under our strategic alliance with Ji Xing, Ji Xing is responsible for the development of CK-274 in China and Taiwan, and we may be entitled to receive milestone payments upon the achievement of certain development and commercial milestones.
+We expect to continue the development of aficamten to assess the potential of aficamten to improve exercise capacity and relieve symptoms in patients with hyperdynamic ventricular contraction due to HCM.
+Under our strategic alliance with Ji Xing, Ji Xing is responsible for the development of aficamten in China and Taiwan, and we may be entitled to receive milestone payments upon the achievement of certain development and commercial milestones.